rahul235/Data-2-Decision/README.md

 > * [Install](https://docs.anaconda.com/anaconda/install/mac-os ) anacondat for MacOS.
 > * For Linux, use this link for [installation](https://docs.anaconda.com/anaconda/install/linux)

-More about anaconda can be found at https://docs.anaconda.com.
+More about anaconda can be found [here](https://docs.anaconda.com).
 Participants are expected to resolve any installation issues of the software prior to the commencement of the session.

 #### Repositories
 The link to the repositories are here: